awhow/BuckinghamPy/README.md

      6 Current (ex. ampere, A)
      7 Luminous intensity (ex. candela, cd)

-For convience, common parameter archetypes are available using _ptype_.
+For convenience, common parameter archetypes are available using _ptype_.
 For example, I could have defined the diameter as

      diameter = bp.param('D', ptype='length')